MISSION STATEMENT

 Breakfast and Lunch Program

 If for some reason, the students have lunch brought to school after the start of the school day, then it is to be brought to the school office, not the classroom.
-It is preferred students do not bring in fast food for lunch.
+It is preferred that students do not bring in fast food for lunch.
+No sodas or candy.

 School Phones

 The school phone should be used for school business.
-Parents calling during the school day will be directed to voicemail.
 Students may only use the school phone in case of emergency.
-They are not to use the phone to arrange last minute activities.
+They are not to use the phone to arrange last-minute activities.

 Asbestos Statement